sagemath/trac_to_gh/Issue 567.md

 # Issue 567: ode_solver: display a user-friendly error message if the jacobian is not provided for the bsimp algorithm

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/567

 Original creator: pdenapo